petersmythe/invapi-dual-auth/README.md

 ### Storing key & value

-Let's write a `storeKV` function to store this key and value in the data store:
+Let's write a `storeKV` function (at the top of `main.js`) to store this key and value in the data store:

 ```javascript
 async function storeKV(key, value) {